-Featured Fake Diploma Designer Interview: Melissa
+Fake Diploma Maker and Designer Interview: Melissa

-EXCLUSIVE!
-MELISSA SPEAKS!
 When you decide to start design and manufacturing fake diplomas for a living, there isn’t a how-to-guide making the steps to success much easier.
 Most people are introduced to the industry and learn the ins-and-outs as they go along.
 I had a moment to sit down and talk with Melissa, who herself is a fake diploma designer producing custom documents for customers at DiplomaCompany.com.
 Her employer is one of the cutting edge leaders in the industry.
 The website makes it their mission to focus on high quality documents in an industry where quality can often be lackluster.

-JAMES S: Thank you for taking a moment to talk.
+Thank you for taking a moment to talk.
 How are you doing today?

 MELISSA: Very busy.
-We’ve had a ton of requests come in last night so our work load is intense but we all seemed to be focused and ready to roll and roll today.
+We’ve had a ton of requests come in last night so our workload is intense but we all seemed to be focused and ready to roll and roll today.

-JAMES S: Tell me a bit about yourself and your background and what lead you to designing fake diplomas?
+Tell me a bit about yourself and your background and what lead you to designing fake diplomas?

 MELISSA: I was born just outside of Pittsburgh.
 Growing up I had a love for art and design.
-I tried photography and had tiny passion for it, but when I discovered graphic design and toyed around with programs like Illustrator and Photo Shop during high school, I just fell in love with it.
+I tried photography and had tiny passion for it, but when I discovered graphic design and toyed around with programs like Illustrator and Photoshop during high school, I just fell in love with it.
 After graduating, I attended a local college and earned a bachelor’s in fine arts.
 I spent two years after school, mocking up print ads for a local lifestyle magazine in the area.

 MELISSA: I wasn’t necessarily designing diplomas but design is design.
 I mean you design an ad for a florist whose offering 10 rose at a killer deal or a custom diploma from some college, the skill set as a graphic designer is the same.

-JAMES S: How did you hear about Diploma Company?
+How did you hear about Diploma Company?
 What were your first impressions?

 MELISSA: “It’s not every day you hear about a site that sells fake diplomas, right?” she said to me with a big smile on her face.

-JAMES SO: So just like that...
+JAMES S: So just like that...

 MELISSA: Not exactly, I saw an ad on Craigslist of all places.
 They were looking for somebody with graphic design experience.
 The job mentioned something about being able to work independently, being organized, etc. It was a pretty vague ad but I thought I had nothing to lose so I might as well send in my resume and see what happens.